DewduSendanayake/EDA-Titanic/README.md

-# 🛳️ Titanic EDA – "Survival of the Fittest"
+# 🛳️ Titanic EDA – "Who Survived and Why"

 Welcome aboard the data voyage!
 This notebook dives deep (pun intended) into the infamous Titanic dataset, applying a full Exploratory Data Analysis (EDA) to uncover which passengers had the best chance of survival — and why.